 4.5.1.
-The permittee shall prepare and submit an excess emission report on a semi-annual basis to the Director and Administrator for NOx emissions from CT-01 and CT-02 as required by Subpart

-KKKK of 40 CFR 60.
-The initial compliance period that be from initial startup up of the unit to either December 31 or June 30 which ever date comes first.
+The permittee shall prepare and submit an excess emission report on a semi-annual basis to the Director and Administrator for NOx emissions from CT-01 and CT-02 as required by Subpart KKKK of 40 CFR 60.
+The initial compliance period is from initial startup up of the unit to either December 31 or June 30 which ever date comes first.
 Subsequent reporting periods shall be every six months thereafter (e.g., January 1 to June 30, July 1 to December 31).
-Reports must be submitted by no later than 30th day following the end of the reporting period.
-Each report must contain or
+Reports must be submitted no later than the 30th day following the end of the reporting period.
+Each report must contain the following information that occurred within the respective reporting period.
+Each submission shall be conducted in accordance with Condition 3.5.3.
 [40 CFR §60.7(c), §60.4395, §60.4380]

-Excess Emissions of sulfur dioxide emissions shall mean the total sulfur content of the fuel being combusted in the either CT-01 or CT-02 exceeds the limit specified in 40 CFR §60.4330 (See Table 4.1.1.a of Condition 4.1.1.a.
-SO2 limit for Subpart KKKK);
+Excess Emissions of sulfur dioxide emissions shall mean the total sulfur content of the fuel being combusted in either CT-01 or CT-02 exceeds the limit specified in 40 CFR §60.4330 (See Table 4.1.1.a of Condition 4.1.1.a.
+SO2 limit for Subpart KKKK).
 [40 CFR §60.4420]

-Excess Emissions of NO_x emissions means a specified averaging period over which the NOx emissions are higher that the applicable emission limit in 40 CFR 60.4320 (See Table 4.1.1.a. of Condition 4.1.1.a.
+Excess Emissions of $NO_x$ means a specified averaging period over which the $NO_x$ emissions are higher than the applicable emission limit in 40 CFR 60.4320 (See Table 4.1.1.a. of Condition 4.1.1.a.
 NOx limit for Subpart KKKK).
 [40 CFR §60.4420]

 For each affected unit required to continuously monitor parameters or emissions, or to periodically determine the fuel sulfur content under this subpart, you must submit reports of excess emissions and monitor downtime, in accordance with 40 CFR §60.7(c).
 Excess emissions must be reported for all periods of unit operation, including start-up, shutdown, and malfunction.
 [40 CFR §60.7(c), §60.4375(a), §60.4380]

 The magnitude of excess emissions computed in accordance with 40 CFR §60.13(h), any conversion factor(s) used, and the date and time of commencement and completion of each period of excess emissions.
 The process operating time during the reporting period.
+[40 CFR §60.7(c)(1)]

 Specific identification of each period of excess emissions that occurs during startups, shutdowns, and malfunctions of the affected facility.
 The nature and cause of any malfunction (if known), the corrective action taken, or preventative measures adopted.
+[40 CFR §60.7(c)(2)]

 The date and time identifying each period during which the continuous monitoring system was inoperative except for zero and span checks and the nature of the system repairs or adjustments.
-[40 CFR §60.7(c)(3)]
+[40 CFR $\{60.7(c)(3)\}$ ]